 The laces held up surprisingly well in our testing (over many seasons and many years), but some reviewers have had some durability issues.
 The plastic trim tends to delaminate, which is not a complete failure but can be annoying.

 These boots are designed for expeditions and alpine climbs at altitude, around 6000m, in general.
 They do well on a variety of mountain activities, from walking, climbing steep snow, to climbing steep ice and rock.

 The Spantik is an expensive pair of boots.
 We like to think of them as our "fine Italian footwear."
 But another thing to consider is how much is each toe worth to you?
-This boot is pretty expensive, around $750.
-But we think a toe is worth at least $75.
+This boot is pretty expensive, but we think a toe is worth at least $75.